 Nook’s Cranny isn’t open on day one when you move to the island, but instead needs a bit of graft to unlock and build.
 Eventually, it’ll upgrade even further, turning it into something more like the General Store.
 Here’s how to do both stages.

+Just starting out or need to know what’s new in the free version 2.0 update?
 We’ve got plenty of other walkthroughs and tips for Animal Crossing: New Horizons, and more on the way.
 Visit our game hub to check those out.

 How to build Nook’s Cranny